beibei0611/webSciworkshop21/index.md

 April 17, 2020 - Workshop paper submission deadline
 May 15, 2020 - Camera ready papers due
 July 7, 2020 - Workshop date
-July 8, 2020 - Optional poster reception

-Workshop papers will be published in a companion collection of the ACM WebSci'20 proceedings.
-Authors are also encouraged to showcase their work in the form of posters on 8 July at the joint conference and workshop poster reception.
+July 8, 2020 - Optional poster reception - authors are encouraged to showcase their work in the form of posters on 8 July at the joint conference and workshop poster reception.

-### Submission Details

-We invite short papers on themes such as:
-- foo
-- foo
-- foo

-Papers should be 2-3 pages long and formatted according to the ACM SIG Conference proceedings template, available at https://www.acm.org/publications/proceedings-template.
-Please submit papers via EasyChair at ref.

 ### Organisers
 Maria Priestley, University of Southampton, mp5g15@soton.ac.uk